albarema/Best_practices_IBDmix/README.md

 - Slendr: [Slendr Install](https://cloud.r-project.org/web/packages/slendr/vignettes/vignette-00-installation.html)
 - R packages: ````install.packages(c("dplyr", "slendr","ggplot2", "admixr","purrr","readr","optparse"))````

+Alternatively, you can use the provided environmental.yaml file to create a new environment for this project
+1. Clone this repository (git clone XXXX)
+2. Create a conda environment (conda env create --file environment.yaml).
+Modify the prefix at the end of this YAML file (and the name of the environment if interested)

 ### Step 1: Get your config.yaml ready
 Check the toy config.yaml file.
 You will need to specify: